suffolklibraries/lgc/content/collections/events/homework-club-01-04.md

     content:
       -
         type: text
-        text: "Need a quick space to do your homework?
-Join us at the Eastern Angles Centre for Homework Club!
-There'll be someone at each session to supervise and support you with your homework,\_ensuring all tasks set by their schools are completed on time.
-Free internet access, use of computers and printing will also be available, as well as free snacks!"
+        text: "Need a place to go after school?
+Join us\_at the Eastern Angles Centre for After-School Club!
+Whether you need a quiet place to do your homework, or just want to get creative and enjoy some time with your friends - this is the place for you.\_"
   -
-        type: hardBreak
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
       -
-        type: hardBreak
+        type: text
+        text: 'With staff on hand to support you with your homework as well as run creative activities this is a safe space to learn, have fun and make new friends.
+Activities include: arts & crafts, story telling, reading, board games, and more!'
   -
+    type: heading
+    attrs:
+      textAlign: start
+      level: 3
+    content:
+      -
         type: text
+        text: 'How to sign up:'
+  -
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: "Is this your first time at After-School Club this year?\_" -
+        type: text
-        text: 'Before making your first booking you will need to complete a sign up form.
-Visit the Eastern Angles website to download a copy of the '
+        text: "Before making your first booking for the year you will need to complete a sign up form.
+There are printed versions available to collect from the Eastern Angles Centre.
+Please return completed forms to After-School\_Manager\_Vera Maia\_- email to "
+      -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'mailto: vera@easternangles.co.uk'
+              rel: null
+              target: null
+              title: null
+        text: 'vera@easternangles '
+      -
+        type: text
+        text: 'or return in person at the Eastern Angles Centre.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
+      -
+        type: text
+        text: 'If you attended last year, you will still need to complete a new form for the new academic year.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
+      -
+        type: text
+        text: 'Visit t'
       -
         type: text
         marks: